techidaily/site-facebook/source/_posts/chatting-with-flair-the-power-of-textual-variation.md

 ## How Text Formatting Works in Messenger

- While[Messenger has many features you can try](https://www.makeuseof.com/tag/facebook-messenger-features/) , you can easily format text in Facebook Messenger with the right characters or symbols.
+ While [Messenger has many features you can try](https://www.makeuseof.com/tag/facebook-messenger-features/) , you can easily format text in Facebook Messenger with the right characters or symbols.
 Each type of emphasis has a symbol that you need to type before and after the text that you want to emphasize.

  The mobile version of Facebook Messenger doesn't support text formatting at the time of writing.
 It's only possible on the desktop.
 But if your recipient is chatting from a computer, you can still apply text formatting from mobile; your friend receives the formatted texts on their desktop version.